Learn from home with live, online courses.

 While creating a new experience for online training was step one, clearly the most important next step would be the curriculum.
 For me personally, this has been my primary role… to develop a diverse range of categories and courses, covering a range of techniques and software that emphasize the arts and technology of the entertainment industry.

-At Gnomon, we offer over one hundred courses every term, through our extension and full-time two and three year accredited programs.
-Since we opened our doors in 1997, we have always been at the cutting-edge, being both an art school, but more specifically, a school whose mission is to train students for careers in the industry.
-With a 96% placement rate* for our full-time programs, the highest in the industry, we feel so fortunate to have such amazing support from our instructors and the studios where they work.
-Gnomon has always been defined by the artists that we work with, and for online, we needed to maintain this high standard.
+Since Gnomon opened our doors in 1997, we have always been true to our mission – we educate students for careers in the industry.
+With a 100% placement rate* for our full-time program students, we feel so fortunate to have such amazing support from our instructors and the studios in which they work.
+Gnomon has always been defined by our stellar artist-instructors, and for online, we needed to maintain this high standard.

-When online launches on January 7th, we will be offering over 55 ten week courses from over 50 amazingly talented concept designers and visual effects and game artists… artists who have worked on countless projects including Avatar, The Avengers, Starcraft, God of War, Lord of the Rings, TRON: Legacy, game cinematics from studios such as Blur and Blizzard, and many more films, games, commercials and TV shows.
+When online launches, Gnomon has dedicated itself to designing courses taught by talented concept designers, visual effects artists, and game artists many of whom have worked on countless projects including Avatar, The Avengers, Starcraft, God of War, Lord of the Rings, TRON: Legacy, and many more films, games, commercials and TV shows.

-For launch we have organized our curriculum into 14 distinct categories that are based on different aspects of the industry.
-Entertainment Design, Foundation 2D and 3D Tools, Modeling and Sculpting, Texturing and Shading, Lighting and Rendering, Animation Tools and Techniques, Character Rigging, Character Animation, Dynamic Effects, Compositing and Motion Graphics, Matte Painting, Scripting and Programming, Games Tools and Techniques and Workshops.
+In addition, we have organized our curriculum to represent different aspects of the industry: Entertainment Design, Foundation 2D and 3DTools, Modeling and Sculpting, Texturing and Shading, Lighting and Rendering, Animation Tools and Techniques, Character Rigging, Character Animation, Dynamic Effects, Compositing and Motion Graphics, Matte Painting, Scripting and Programming, Games Tools and Techniques and Workshops.

-Each category covers various techniques and tools such as Photoshop, Maya, 3ds Max, Houdini, Cinema 4D, BodyPaint, Mari, After Effects, Nuke, Mental Ray, V-Ray, Unreal Engine, ZBrush and more.
-We have also organized each category into levels… that represent how a student should move through the curriculum as they develop their knowledge of a certain category.
-While level one courses would be for beginners, level 5 courses represent advanced techniques and subjects that would be valuable to both advanced students and working professionals.
+Courses cover various techniques and tools such as Photoshop, Maya, 3ds Max, Houdini, Cinema 4D, BodyPaint, Mari, After Effects, Nuke, Mental Ray, V-Ray, Unreal Engine, ZBrush and more.
+We have also organized courses into Foundational through Advanced levels.
+These levels represent how a student should move through the curriculum as they develop their knowledge.

 "There is always a good chance that a fellow student will be not just someone getting started, but someone with years of experience."Every term at Gnomon, for fifteen years, scores of industry professionals not only teach our courses, but take them as well as we train artists from such studios as Dreamworks, Imageworks, Blizzard or Digital Domain.
 There is always a good chance that a fellow student will be not just someone getting started, but someone with years of experience.
 Again, through live courses, there is no better way to network, make new friends, and discover the diverse range of amazing people who are interested in, and work in, the visual effects and games industries.